Ukrainian St. Nicholas Shortbread

 3½-4 cups all-purpose flour

-Thoroughly flour mold; knock off excess flour.
-Handle dough with floured hands.
-Take a piece of dough (about 1/3 of a cup) and work into mold from the bottom up.
-Smooth and remove excess with a straight edge narrow spatula or knife.
 Bang one end of the the mold sharply on the ungreased cookie sheet where you want the cookie to be.
 It will drop out nicely—the weight of the cookie will pull the last part out.
-Thoroughly flour mold again before shaping each succeeding cookie.
+Thoroughly flour mold again, banging out the excess, before shaping each succeeding cookie.

-Bake 350° 15 - 20 miniutes or until edges are slightly brown and the middle of cookie is firm to the touch.
+Bake 350° 15 - 20 minutes or until edges are slightly brown and the middle of cookie is firm to the touch.
 Cool on wire rack.
 Baking time depends on size and thickness of cookie.
-Makes 10-11 molded cookies.
+Makes 9-11 molded cookies, depending on size of molds.